digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/swap.rst

 *************

 Swap instruments share many similarities with Bond instruments.
-This page builds on the page for the :doc:`Bond Instruments <bond-instrument>`.
+This page builds on the page for the :doc:`Bond Instruments <bond>`.
 Please, check it out before reading the Swap specifics below.

 How To Create a Swap Instrument